 The soldier said, “Hong Kong is China, but a special territory.”

 “Either Hong Kong is China or it isn’t.
-If it’s China, let me pass.”
+If it’s China, let me pass,” I said.

 Perhaps this place will be up to your standards,” he said as he glared at me.

-I ignored to solider for a moment a told Matthew where we could meet at noon the next day.
+I yurned and told my son where we could meet at noon the next day.
 It was a train stop near the border on the Hong Kong side.

 I had run out of options.
 I wasn’t the great debating diplomat that I thought I was, and went back to Hong Kong, alone and tired at midnight with a strong typhoon moving into the area.

-hat I knew better was rude and condescending, something no culture likes to tolerate.
-I was their guest, and I had forgotten the simple rules of politeness.
 Looking back, I was lucky that the border guards were tolerant and allowed me the opportunity to express myself.
-Would I behave that way again, I hope not, but new situations, that at out of our control force us to confront our fears of the unknown.
+New situations, that at out of our control forced me to confront fears of the unknown.

 I left the border feeling lost with only an address to go to on a rainy midnight facing what the locals were calling a typhoon.
 After a twenty dollar taxi ride, I arrived at a resort that looked like a very expensive, but still a safe haven for the night.
 Leaving the taxi, I walked through the pouring rain to entrance to the resort.
 I was worried about how much a room would cost, the marble resort looked more like a museum than a place to sleep, but I needed crash till the morning.
 I was completely soaked and created a small puddle on the door from the rain, as my feet began to slip on the smooth marble floor.
 So to keep from slipping and falling, I walked slowly in a sort of shuffle through the resort lobby to the front desk.
 I was told that the rooms were 300 hundred dollar a night on up.
 I gulped at the price, but then was told there weren’t any rooms available.